Amirofcodes/node-pro-mobile/Docs/updated-node-pro-mobile-documentation.md

 3. **Challenge**: Ensuring secure authentication **Solution**: Implemented JWT-based authentication with proper token management

+4. **Challenge**: React Native and Expo compatibility issues **Solution**: Updated all dependencies to compatible versions and refactored code to use latest APIs

+5. **Challenge**: Persistent WebSocket connections in mobile environment **Solution**: Implemented robust reconnection logic and error handling for WebSocket

 ## Future Improvements

-1. Implement offline mode for mobile application
+1. Implement offline mode for mobile application with data synchronization
 2. Enhance search functionality with filters and sorting options
 3. Implement user roles and permissions
 4. Add analytics and reporting features
 5. Optimize performance for large datasets
+6. Implement push notifications for important updates
+7. Add multi-language support for internationalization

-This documentation provides a comprehensive overview of the current state of the NODE-PRO Mobile project, detailing the progress made in both backend and frontend development, and outlining the next steps for implementing the React Native mobile frontend.
+This documentation provides a comprehensive overview of the current state of the NODE-PRO Mobile project, detailing the progress made in backend, web frontend, and mobile frontend development.
+It outlines the recent updates, challenges faced, solutions implemented, and future directions for the project.